Diversity, Equity, Inclusion, Accessibility

 Risë Nelson, Director for Diversity, Equity, Inclusion & Accessibility

 Risë Nelson has served as the Director for Diversity, Equity, Inclusivity, and Accessibility (DEIA) for Yale University Library since 2022.
-In this inaugural role, she is responsible for developing and leading the implementation of an organizational strategy to advance the library’s expanding DEIA efforts in its services, spaces, programs, and resources with a focus on underrepresented staff recruitment, retention, and advancement; staff training and development; communications; community engagement; and assessment, evaluation, and reporting.
+In this inaugural role, she is responsible for defining and driving the strategic plan to enhance the inclusivity and accessibility of the library’s services, spaces, programs, and resources.
+She specifically focuses on underrepresented staff recruitment, retention, and advancement; staff training and development; communications; community engagement; and assessment, evaluation, and reporting.
 She also works to connect and align the DEIA efforts of the division of Collections & Scholarly Communication—Yale’s Institute for the Preservation of Cultural Heritage, Yale Center for British Art, Yale Peabody Museum, Yale University Art Gallery, Yale University Library, Yale University Press—with the campus-wide Belonging at Yale initiative.
-A proud graduate of Teachers College-Columbia University and Northeastern University, she has dedicated her career to empowering students, staff, faculty, alumni, and community members in their learning journeys and to developing these invaluable partnerships to foster more equitable and accessible communities, on college campuses and far beyond.
+A proud graduate of Teachers College-Columbia University and Northeastern University, she has dedicated her career to empowering students, staff, faculty, alumni, and community members in their learning journeys and to developing these invaluable partnerships to foster more equitable communities, on college campuses and far beyond.

 Nick Wantsala, Kenya S. Flash Resident